Zdendys79/ivy4b3t/AI_memory.md

 1
 ---
 ### Git Commit Process - ABSOLUTNÍ PRIORITA!
-When user says "commitni" OR when making ANY changes to source code, configuration files, or installation scripts, use ONLY the automated commit script:
+When commit is requested OR when making ANY changes to source code, configuration files, or installation scripts, use ONLY the automated commit script:

 ```bash
 # ALWAYS use this exact command - NO EXCEPTIONS!